GoogleCloudPlatform/php-docs-samples/README.md

 - Select "Web Application" as the "Application type"
 - Click "Create client ID"
 - Click "Edit settings..." for your new client ID
-- Under the redirect URI, enter the location of your JavaScript application
+- Under the redirect URI, enter the location of your application
 - Click "Update"
+- Click on "Overview" in the left column and note the Project ID

-2) Update app.php with the redirect uri, consumer key, secret, and developer key obtained in step 1.
+2) Update app.php with the redirect uri, consumer key, secret, and Project ID obtained in step 1.
 - Update 'YOUR_CLIENT_ID' with your oauth2 client id.
 - Update 'YOUR_CLIENT_SECRET' with your oauth2 client secret.
 - Update 'YOUR_REDIRECT_URI' with the fully qualified redirect URI.
-- Update 'YOUR_DEVELOPER_KEY' with your developer key.
+- Update 'YOUR_GOOGLE_COMPUTE_ENGINE_PROJECT' with your Project ID from the API Console.
-This is listed under "Simple API Access" at the very bottom of the page, in the Google API Console.

 ## Running the Sample Application
 3) Load app.php on your web server, and visit the appropriate website in